-- follow the Know Your Customer (KYC) and Know Your Business Partner (KYBP) processes detailed in the Global Countering Corruption Policy and the Know your Business Partner (KYBP) Standard - note any changes in a customer's or vendor's details, circumstances or profile, and give the information to your local finance team - only do business with customers and business partners on whom we have carried out the required sanctions checks (see Sanctions on p23) - promptly report to your Diageo internal lawyer, any red flags that could indicate that a customer or vendor is involved in money laundering or tax evasion.
+- follow the Know Your Customer (KYC) and Know Your Business Partner (KYBP) processes detailed in the Global Countering Corruption Policy and the Know your Business Partner (KYBP) Standard.
+You are required to read Diageo India supplementary material alongside the Global Policy. - note any changes in a customer's or vendor's details, circumstances or profile, and give the information to your local finance team - only do business with customers and business partners on whom we have carried out the required sanctions checks (see Sanctions on p23) - promptly report to your Diageo internal lawyer, any red flags that could indicate that a customer or vendor is involved in money laundering or tax evasion.